HoleInOneStudios/Quiz-Server/.github/ISSUE_TEMPLATE/client_meeting.md

 ---
-name: Client Meeting
+name: Client Meeting Report
 about: This is a template for a client meeting.
 It is used to create a new issue for each meeting.
-title: 'Client Meeting'
+title: 'Client Meeting - [DATE]'
 labels: 'Client Meetings'
 assignees: 'HoleInOneGolfer'